 I try to keep up the Preen or cornmeal gluten applications every four to six weeks during the growing season after the newspaper is a year old.
 This helps prevent weed seeds germinating where there is any deterioration in the newspaper.

-If the newspaper is laid on thick initially or I used cardboard, you can sometimes get away with going three years before repeating the newspaper process, but this should generally be done every other year.
+If the newspaper is laid on thick initially or I used cardboard, I can sometimes get away with going three years before repeating the newspaper process, but this should generally be done every other year.

 I like that newspaper is really feeding the soil and helping to improve it over time.
 Cornmeal gluten is natural and has nitrogen which feeds the soil as well!
 Landscaping fabric, on the other hand, hurts soil quality over time.
 It is a good quick fix that I have used in certain situations, but its not very sustainable if you enjoy gardening like I do!